The Dog Who Saved Christmas

 Is it any good?

-What do you get when you mix a crafty young hero, two inept thieves, and a houseful of Christmas decorations?
-No, it's not Home Alone, but THE DOG WHO SAVED CHRISTMAS is another feel-good holiday tale that will have the whole family smiling by the end.
+THE DOG WHO SAVED CHRISTMAS is another feel-good holiday tale that will have the whole family smiling by the end.
+The mix of a crafty young hero, two inept thieves, and a houseful of Christmas decorations may at first be reminiscent of Home Alone, but there's much more to it.
 Zeus' moving tale aside, a subplot surrounding a mysterious neighbor also reminds viewers that even though a person's (or dog's) inner spirit may not be obvious at first, it's still the true judge of their character.

 There's no reason to sweat the content in this family-friendly comedy (a gun with suction-cup ammo and one noisy farting scene are about as iffy as things get), but if you've got a soft spot for second-chance animal tales, then you might want to grab the tissues before you settle in.
 Fiction or not, it's hard not to be moved by Zeus' desperate quest for a forever home.